Snapdragon 712 vs Helio G90T vs Kirin 810

 Benchmarks:

-On Geekbench benchmark, the Kirin 810 SoC scores 2746 points in terms of single-core processing and 7700 points in terms of multi-core processing.
-Whereas the Snapdragon 712 SoC scores 1904 points for single-core processing and 6026 for multi-core processing.
+On the Geekbench benchmark, the Kirin 810 SoC scores 2746 points in terms of single-core processing and 7700 points in terms of multi-core processing.
+The Snapdragon 712 SoC scores 1904 points for single-core processing and 6026 for multi-core processing.
 Finally, the Helio G90T SoC scores 2410 points in terms of single-core processing and 7193 points in terms of multi-core processing.
 Kirin 810 is the clear winner here.

-Moving on to Antutu benchmark, the Kirin 810 SoC scores 2,19,504 points, just a little below Helio G90T SoC at 2,22,282 points.
+Moving on to the Antutu benchmark, the Kirin 810 SoC scores 2,19,504 points, slightly below the Helio G90T SoC at 2,22,282 points.
 The Snapdragon 712 SoC scores the lowest of the bunch with 1,79,904 points.

 Which one is the Best Processor?